2025–26 Troy Trojans men's basketball team

-The 2025–26 Troy Trojans men's basketball team represents Troy University in the 2025–26 NCAA Division I men's basketball season.
-The Trojans, led by seventh-year head coach Scott Cross, play their home games at Trojan Arena in Troy, Alabama as members of the Sun Belt Conference.
+The 2025–26 Troy Trojans men's basketball team represented Troy University in the 2025–26 NCAA Division I men's basketball season.
+The Trojans, led by seventh-year head coach Scott Cross, played their home games at Trojan Arena in Troy, Alabama as members of the Sun Belt Conference.

 Previous season

 The Trojans finished the 2024–25 season 23–11, 13–5 in Sun Belt play to finish in a four-way tie for first place.
 The Trojans won the Sun Belt Conference tournament against Arkansas State.
 They would secure a spot in the NCAA tournament, where they lost to Kentucky in the first round.